|

 Organisation

-where it was responsible for major reductions in the frequency and
+was responsible for major reductions in the frequency and volumes of

 The present operation now covers the whole of the Wessex